alkhrom/Git-demo2/index.md

 UTF-8 is an undeniable leader among Uncode encoding schemes when it comes to reverse compatibility with ASCII simply due to the encoding rule#1, which rules:
  - Use one byte for points in the range from 0 to 127 (decimal) like this:
 	0x00000000 to 0x0000007F: 0xxxxxxx
-It is easy to see this is nothing else but the good old one-byte ASCII variable-width in-memory representation of Unicode code points.
-Use one byte for points in the range from 0 to 127 (decimal), two - between 128 and 2047, three - between 2048 and 65 535, etc., according to the scheme below:
+It is easy to see this is nothing else but the good old one-byte ASCII, so users within Latin alphabet domain would not even notice the difference.
+As for the code pointsaccording to the scheme below:

 0x00000080 — 0x000007FF: 110xxxxx 10xxxxxx
 0x00000800 — 0x0000FFFF: 1110xxxx 10xxxxxx 10xxxxxx